Gilead Sciences (NASDAQ:GILD) Releases FY22 Earnings Guidance

-Gilead Sciences (NASDAQ:GILD – Get Rating) issued an update on its FY22 earnings guidance on Thursday morning.
+Gilead Sciences (NASDAQ:GILD – Get Rating) updated its FY22 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $6.20-$6.70 for the period, compared to the Thomson Reuters consensus estimate of $6.50.

-Gilead Sciences (NASDAQ:GILD – Get Rating) last issued its quarterly earnings results on Thursday, April 28th.
-The biopharmaceutical company reported $2.12 EPS for the quarter, topping the consensus estimate of $1.80 by $0.32.
-The company had revenue of $6.59 billion during the quarter, compared to analyst estimates of $6.28 billion.
-Gilead Sciences had a net margin of 22.80% and a return on equity of 45.27%.
-The firm’s revenue was up 2.6% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned $2.08 EPS.
-On average, equities research analysts predict that Gilead Sciences will post 6.53 EPS for the current fiscal year.
+Several research analysts recently weighed in on GILD shares.
+Piper Sandler raised their target price on Gilead Sciences from $72.00 to $73.00 in a research note on Friday.
+BMO Capital Markets assumed coverage on shares of Gilead Sciences in a research report on Tuesday, March 8th.
+They set a hold rating and a $65.00 price objective for the company.
+Oppenheimer dropped their target price on shares of Gilead Sciences from $100.00 to $90.00 in a report on Thursday, February 3rd.
+Argus upgraded shares of Gilead Sciences from a hold rating to a buy rating and set a $75.00 target price for the company in a report on Friday, January 28th.
+Finally, Barclays decreased their price target on shares of Gilead Sciences from $63.00 to $56.00 and set an underweight rating on the stock in a research report on Thursday, March 10th.
+One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating and eight have issued a buy rating to the stock.
+According to MarketBeat.com, Gilead Sciences currently has a consensus rating of Hold and an average price target of $73.38.

-A number of equities research analysts have recently issued reports on the stock.
-StockNews.com assumed coverage on shares of Gilead Sciences in a report on Thursday, March 31st.
-They set a buy rating for the company.
-Wells Fargo & Company lowered their price target on shares of Gilead Sciences from $70.00 to $63.00 and set an equal weight rating on the stock in a research report on Tuesday, March 22nd.
-Bank of America lowered their price target on shares of Gilead Sciences from $73.00 to $71.00 and set a neutral rating on the stock in a research report on Wednesday, February 2nd.
-Mizuho lowered their price objective on shares of Gilead Sciences from $81.00 to $75.00 and set a buy rating for the company in a research report on Tuesday, February 8th.
-Finally, Truist Financial dropped their target price on shares of Gilead Sciences from $77.00 to $75.00 and set a hold rating for the company in a report on Wednesday, February 2nd.
-One analyst has rated the stock with a sell rating, nine have given a hold rating and eight have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, Gilead Sciences currently has a consensus rating of Hold and a consensus target price of $73.38.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, March 30th.
+Investors of record on Tuesday, March 15th were given a dividend of $0.73 per share.
+The ex-dividend date was Monday, March 14th.
+This is an increase from Gilead Sciences’s previous quarterly dividend of $0.71.
+This represents a $2.92 dividend on an annualized basis and a yield of 4.92%.
+Gilead Sciences’s payout ratio is presently 81.56%.

-In other news, EVP Brett A. Pletcher sold 3,634 shares of the stock in a transaction on Friday, March 11th.
-The shares were sold at an average price of $58.24, for a total value of $211,644.16.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, EVP Brett A. Pletcher sold 14,061 shares of the stock in a transaction on Tuesday, February 1st.
-The stock was sold at an average price of $68.54, for a total transaction of $963,740.94.
+In other Gilead Sciences news, EVP Brett A. Pletcher sold 1,691 shares of the company’s stock in a transaction dated Wednesday, February 9th.
+The stock was sold at an average price of $63.89, for a total value of $108,037.99.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, EVP Brett A. Pletcher sold 3,634 shares of the firm’s stock in a transaction dated Friday, March 11th.
+The stock was sold at an average price of $58.24, for a total value of $211,644.16.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 19,386 shares of company stock worth $1,283,423.
+In the last quarter, insiders sold 19,386 shares of company stock worth $1,283,423.
 Company insiders own 0.16% of the company’s stock.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-Morgan Stanley boosted its stake in Gilead Sciences by 18.3% during the 2nd quarter.
-Morgan Stanley now owns 10,989,872 shares of the biopharmaceutical company’s stock valued at $756,765,000 after acquiring an additional 1,702,366 shares during the last quarter.
-Toroso Investments LLC lifted its position in shares of Gilead Sciences by 55.5% in the 4th quarter.
-Toroso Investments LLC now owns 62,542 shares of the biopharmaceutical company’s stock worth $4,541,000 after buying an additional 22,313 shares during the last quarter.
-NewEdge Advisors LLC lifted its position in Gilead Sciences by 128.7% in the 4th quarter.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Morgan Stanley boosted its stake in shares of Gilead Sciences by 18.3% during the 2nd quarter.
+Morgan Stanley now owns 10,989,872 shares of the biopharmaceutical company’s stock worth $756,765,000 after acquiring an additional 1,702,366 shares in the last quarter.
+Toroso Investments LLC boosted its position in Gilead Sciences by 55.5% during the fourth quarter.
+Toroso Investments LLC now owns 62,542 shares of the biopharmaceutical company’s stock worth $4,541,000 after purchasing an additional 22,313 shares during the period.
+NewEdge Advisors LLC grew its holdings in Gilead Sciences by 128.7% during the fourth quarter.
 NewEdge Advisors LLC now owns 31,127 shares of the biopharmaceutical company’s stock valued at $2,260,000 after purchasing an additional 17,516 shares during the last quarter.
-Peapack Gladstone Financial Corp lifted its position in Gilead Sciences by 7.5% in the 4th quarter.
-Peapack Gladstone Financial Corp now owns 29,868 shares of the biopharmaceutical company’s stock valued at $2,170,000 after purchasing an additional 2,079 shares during the last quarter.
-Finally, River & Mercantile Asset Management LLP lifted its position in Gilead Sciences by 1.8% in the 4th quarter.
-River & Mercantile Asset Management LLP now owns 22,585 shares of the biopharmaceutical company’s stock valued at $1,639,000 after purchasing an additional 400 shares during the last quarter.
-Hedge funds and other institutional investors own 79.00% of the company’s stock.
+Peapack Gladstone Financial Corp raised its position in shares of Gilead Sciences by 7.5% in the fourth quarter.
+Peapack Gladstone Financial Corp now owns 29,868 shares of the biopharmaceutical company’s stock valued at $2,170,000 after purchasing an additional 2,079 shares during the period.
+Finally, River & Mercantile Asset Management LLP lifted its stake in shares of Gilead Sciences by 1.8% in the fourth quarter.
+River & Mercantile Asset Management LLP now owns 22,585 shares of the biopharmaceutical company’s stock worth $1,639,000 after buying an additional 400 shares during the last quarter.
+Institutional investors own 79.00% of the company’s stock.

 About Gilead Sciences (Get Rating)